Sustainability: Principles and Practice

 - Toxic substances and policies

 Day 3: Setting Goals and Measuring Progress

-Lectures and activities on day 3 will identify best practices in setting concrete goals and designing appropriate, measurable indicators in the area of sustainability.
+Lectures and activities will identify best practices in setting concrete goals and designing appropriate, measurable indicators in the area of sustainability.
 This will involve discussions about how to identify and define what is and what is not sustainable.
 Topics include: